Lyse in 1-minute wit...

 While scientists are still deciphering the transmission behaviour of the virus, public health authorities struggle to elaborate strategies to ensure the safety of their citizens, post confinement.

-As with most respiratory viruses, the environment is an important potential source of contamination.
-A recent study has found that SARS-CoV-2 can remain viable in aerosols for at least 3 hours, and days on surfaces.
+As with most respiratory viruses, the environment is an important potential source of contamination. has found that SARS-CoV-2 can remain viable in aerosols for at least 3 hours, and days on surfaces.

 If no vaccine is to be found before 2021 – as seems increasingly likely – then reliable environmental air monitoring solutions will become critical in the safe reopening of public areas, such as schools and restaurants.
 Such solutions will also help understand and prevent the infection of healthcare workers in hospitals.